righettod/pst-digger/README.md

 # Usage

-Use the following command to display the available parameters:
+Use the following command to display the call parameters:

 `java -jar pst-digger.jar`